vanderheijden86/gofetch-mempool/README.md

 ## Setup

-In the project's `cmd/datacollection/` and `cmd/websocketserver/` directories, you need to place a file called `. env` in which to put your Infura key for ethereum mainnet.
-Easiest is to rename the `example.env` files to `.env` and paste in your own key.
+In the project's `root folder` directory, you need to place a file called `. env` in which to put your Infura key for ethereum mainnet.
+Easiest is to rename the `example.env` file to `.env` and paste in your own key.

 ```bash